June-Skeeter/fluxCalculator/README.md

 ### For windows:

-I'll add the executable later, but if you want to figure out how to install fortran on windows yourself, go ahead!
+I'll add the executable later, but if you want to figure out how to install Fortan on windows yourself, go ahead!

+Once you've got Fortan installed, you can run: `.\run.bat build`